NeilSCGH/EceborgWeatherStation/README.md

 ## Running the tests

-Make sure the hardware and the sorfware parts are working properly.
+Make sure the hardware and the software parts are working properly.

 ### Test the hardware part